 Alcapurrias

-Alcapurrias are a popular Puerto Rican fritter that’s especially common at street food stands, festivals, and family gatherings..
+Alcapurrias are a popular Puerto Rican fritter that’s especially common at street food stands, festivals, and family gatherings.
 They’re made by grating a mix of green bananas and yautía (taro root) to form a starchy dough called the masa.
-The masa is seasoned with achiote oil, garlic, and salt for flavor and sazón for color.
+The masa is seasoned with sofrito and sazón for color.
 This dough is gluten free.
 The dough is then flattened, filled with a savory mixture (often ground beef, chicken, or vegetarian fillings), carefully shaped into a torpedo or oval form, and deep-fried until golden and crispy on the outside, soft on the inside.

 Yield 8 medium alcapurrias